ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-baremetal.md

 # Bare metal hosts
 {: #vrw-baremetal}

-The {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads is built upon multiple clusters of bare metal hosts with ESXi as the hypervisor.
+The {{site.data.keyword.cloud}} for VMware® Regulated Workloads is built upon multiple clusters of bare metal hosts with VMware ESXi™ as the hypervisor.

 ![IBM Cloud for VMware Regulated Workloads infrastructure overview](../../images/vrw-architecture.svg "IBM Cloud for VMware Regulated Workloads infrastructure overview"){: caption="Figure 1.
 IBM Cloud for VMware Regulated Workloads infrastructure overview" caption-side="bottom"}

 ## Management cluster
 {: #vrw-baremetal-management}

 The management cluster is formed of four bare metal hosts.
-Configuring the cluster with four hosts is the mandatory, minimum requirement where vSAN is the storage platform.
+Configuring the cluster with four hosts is the mandatory, minimum requirement where vSAN™ is the storage platform.
 These hosts are sized to meet the requirements of the management applications.
 No non-management workloads are run in the management cluster.

 ## Edge services cluster
 {: #vrw-baremetal-edge}